 #5.
 Mike Sciosca, 26.1 career WAR

-Mike Scioscia spent his entire 13-year playing career as a member of the Los Angeles Dodgers.
-In those 13 seasons, Scioscia made two all-star teams and earned two World Series rings, in 1981 and 1988.
+Mike Scioscia spent his entire 13 year playing career as a member of the Los Angeles Dodgers.
+In those 13 seasons, Scioscia made two NL all-star teams and he earned two World Series rings, one in 1981 and the other in 1988.

 Top 5 Seasons by Dodgers Catchers, Ranked by WAR